 serious-sounding name of Janet, changing the spelling of her last name as well.

-her first big break in the Fox production of The Johnstown Flood, playing the second female lead
+first big break in the Fox production of The Johnstown Flood, playing the second female lead to

 approaching flood but winds up drowning in the deluge.
 Her work in this film impressed not only